-Project Salud y Paz began in 2001 with one dentist working out oIMG_0072f a small clinic in Camanchaj.
+Project Salud y Paz began in 2001 with one dentist working out of a small clinic in Camanchaj.

 Today, Salud y Paz operates three clinics on a regular basis, spread approximately four hours apart from the far northern reaches of El Quiche to the western highlands of Sololá.